 Additionally, an owner may be required to demonstrate that its proposed activities under RAD are consistent with any applicable VCA, conciliation agreement, consent order or consent decree, final judicial ruling, or administrative ruling or decision.
 HUD may terminate an approval if it determines that the terms of the conversion would be inconsistent with fair housing or civil rights laws or a fair housing or civil rights court order, settlement agreement, or VCA.
 Furthermore, if a project is subject to a VCA, conciliation agreement, consent order or consent decree, or final judicial ruling or administrative ruling or decision, it must ensure that the ownership agreement or other appropriate document makes the new owner subject to the remedial provisions contained in such documents.
-It is the owner's obligation to disclose such VCAs, etc., to the prospective owner.
+It is the owner's obligation to disclose such documents to the prospective owner.
 The extent of the owner's responsibilities, including whether the responsibilities are appropriately limited to the development, maintenance, or operation of the particular RAD project, must be appropriately documented.
-The owner will follow any requirements for the modification of such VCAs, etc. If HUD is a party to the VCA, etc., the RAD project will not close without HUD's express approval of the transfer of obligations to the new owner.
+The owner will follow any requirements for the modification of such VCA, conciliation agreement, consent order or consent decree, or final judicial ruling or administrative ruling or decision.
+If HUD is a party to the such document, the RAD project will not close without HUD's express approval of the transfer of obligations to the new owner.